TeselaGen/ve-sequence-utils/README.md

-##About this Repo
+## About this Repo
 This is a collection of dna sequence utility functions.

-All sequences (unless otherwise specified) are assumed to have 0-based inclusive indices.
+All sequences and annotations (unless otherwise specified) are assumed to have 0-based inclusive indices.
 ```
   Example:
   0123456